DC and DB Pension Plans

 Credit risk, which pertains to fixed-income securities, relies on a combination of credit ratings provided by credit rating agencies as well as measures of liquidity, solvency, profitability, and leverage.
 Credit Default Swaps (CDS) also provide information on the potential risk of default.

-Risk prevention and avoidance is part of the decision on how much risk to accept and encompasses a trade-off between the cost and the benefit.
+Risk prevention and avoidance is part of the decision on how much risk to accept and it encompasses a trade-off between the cost and the benefit.

 Another form of efficiently accepting risk is through the use of diversification.

-Risk shifting refers to the changing of the distribution of risk outcomes rather than passing the risk to another party.
+Risk shifting refers to changing of the distribution of risk outcomes rather than passing the risk to another party.
 Risk shifting is often carried out through hedging by using financial market derivatives.
 Derivatives are either forward commitments or contingent claims.

-Ultimately, the cost of the modification method must be balanced against the potential benefits while producing an overall risk profile that is consistent with the risk tolerance and objectives of the organization.
+Finally, the cost of the modification method must be balanced against the potential benefits while producing an overall risk profile that is consistent with the risk tolerance and objectives of the organization.

 Which risk metrics are often used within a fixed income portfolio?